HandsOnDataViz/book/docs/HandsOnDataViz.md

 scatterplot tooltips.
 You won’t be able to cite or link to source data inside the chart, but it won’t be possible.
 You won’t be able to annotate to highlight items inside charts.
-But you *will* be able to create good-looking interactive visualizations inside your spreadsheet *quickly*.
+But you *will* be able to create good-looking interactive visualizations inside your spreadsheets *quickly*.

 Tip: For an overview of charts and graphs in Google Sheets, visit [this